Overnight Vision Correction (Orthokeratology)

-Using specially designed retainer moulds; similar to contact lenses you can improve your vision by sleeping with these retainers at night and not require glasses, contacts or surgery to see clearly all day.
+Using specially designed retainer molds; similar to contact lenses you can improve your vision by sleeping with these retainers at night.
+This results in not needing glasses, contacts or surgery to see clearly throughout the day.
 Suitable for prescriptions from +4.00 to -9.00 and for most astigmatism.
-Like contact lenses multifocal correction in possible.
-We have helped hundreds achieve clear vision all day since 2006.
-Myopia control is also attained through orthokeratology.
+We have helped hundreds in Mackay achieve clear vision all day since 2006.

 A GUIDE TO ORTHOKERATOLOGY

-Dr. Ieuan H. ReesB.A.Sc.(Optom)Hones Grad Cert Ocular Therapeutics.
+Ieuan H. ReesB.A.Sc.(Optom)Hones Grad Cert Ocular Therapeutics.
 MBCO, MOOA.
-Specialty Contact lens Practitioner, Orthokeratologist, Behavioural Optometrst
+Specialty Contact lens Practitioner, Orthokeratologist, Behavioural Optometrist

 What Is Orthokeratology?

-Orthokeratology is a program of corneal lens wear which when worn whilst sleeping adjusts the shape of the cornea to a shape which allows the user to achieve quality visual acuity throughout the day without need for glasses or daily wear contact lenses.
+Orthokeratology is a program of corneal lens wear while the patient is asleep.
+This retainer adjusts the shape of the cornea to a shape which allows the user to achieve quality visual acuity throughout the day without need for glasses or daily wear contact lenses.
 Orthokeratology is a safe, viable and reversible alternative to refractive surgery.
 Patients wear the lenses overnight and remove them on awakening.

 The cornea, whilst being moldable, always returns to its original shape if lens wear is stopped.
-For this reason lenses are always worn every night, (occasionally every other night), in order to retain the correction achieved.
+For this reason lenses must be worn every night, in order to retain the correction achieved.

 Original Shape Modified Shape